 Nextclade datasets

-• reference (root) sequence (reference.fasta)
+• reference (root) sequence to align against (reference.fasta)

 An instance of a dataset is a directory containing the dataset files or an equivalent zip archive.